rclone/rclone/docs/content/jottacloud.md

 ### Deleting files ###

-Any files you delete with rclone will end up in the trash.
+By default rclone will send all files to the trash when deleting files.
 Due to a lack of API documentation emptying the trash is currently only possible via the Jottacloud website.
+If deleting permanently is required then use the `--jottacloud-hard-delete` flag, or set the equivalent environment variable.

 ### Versions ###